 In 2000 the MATW secured ownership of the Delaware Valley Utilities, Inc. Wastewater Treatment Plant, and renamed it the Westfall Township Regional Wastewater Treatment Facility (Westfall Regional Facility).
-The location of the WWTP is shown on Map 11 in Appendix C. This extended aeration WWTP had a treatment capacity of 0.374 mgd.
+The location of the WWTP is shown on Map 1 in Appendix C. This extended aeration WWTP had a treatment capacity of 0.374 mgd.

-Primary treatment of influent from the collection system is provided via a manual bar screen.
-After primary screening, two (2) pre-cast tanks provide approximately 70,000 gallons of equalization.
-Positive displacement blowers supply air to the equalization tanks.

-The equalization tanks are connected to the wet well of the Sequencing Batch Reactor (SBR) Influent Pump Station (hereinafter referred to as the SBR PS).
-Two (2) Flygt submersible pumps are installed in the wet well to lift and pump the wastewater to SBR tanks.
-Each pump is sized for 450 gpm at a 27 ft.
-Total Dynamic Head (TDH).
-Valves are installed in a separate vault downstream of the wet well.
+Primary treatment is provided via flow across a screw screen and manual bar screen.
+After primary screening, a 65,000-gallon equalization basin provides for initial storage of the influent.
+The equalization basin is hydraulically connected to the wet well of sequencing batch reactor (SBR) Influent Pump Station.
+Two (2) submersible pumps are installed in the wet well to lift and pump the wastewater to SBR tanks.

-The WWTP's biological process is centered on a two (2) tank Jet Tech, Inc. SBR.
-The SBR treatment process contains two (2) reactors which alternate in receiving and treating wastewater.
+The Wastewater Treatment Plant's (WWTP) biological process is centered on a two (2) tank SBR system treatment process that each contains a reactor that alternates in receiving and treating wastewater.
 The SBR cycles including anoxic fill, aerated react, settle, decant and idle are automatically controlled by a programmable logic controller (PLC).
 Each reactor is equipped with a motive pump to mix and help aerate the reactor volume.
-Three (3) blowers are installed and two (2) of them are normally in operation for air supply to the reactors.
 Alum is fed into the SBR for the phosphorus removal process and also provides enhanced settling.